Alien Tort Statute: Wang Xiaoning v. Yahoo!

 In 2007, the World Organization for Human Rights USA filed a lawsuit against Yahoo! on behalf of Chinese dissidents Wang Xiaoning and Shi Tao (his mother Gao Qinsheng), claiming jurisdiction under the ATS.
-According to the complaint, Wang and Shi Tao used Yahoo! accounts to share pro-democracy material, and a Chinese subsidiary of Yahoo! gave the Chinese government identifying information that allowed authorities to identify and arrest them.
+According to the complaint, Wang and Shi Tao used Yahoo! accounts to share pro-democracy material, and a Chinese subsidiary of Yahoo! gave the Chinese government identifying information that enabled authorities to identify and arrest them.
 The Complaint alleged that the plaintiffs were subjected to "torture, cruel, inhuman, or other degrading treatment or punishment, arbitrary arrest and prolonged detention, and forced labor".

-Yahoo! settled the case in November 2007 for an undisclosed amount of money, and it agreed to cover the plaintiff's legal costs as a part of the settlement.
+Yahoo! settled the case in November 2007 for an undisclosed amount and agreed to cover the plaintiff's legal costs as part of the settlement.
 In a statement released after the settlement was made public, Yahoo! said that it would "provide 'financial, humanitarian and legal support to these families' and create a separate 'humanitarian relief fund' for other dissidents and their families".

 Nestlé USA, Inc. v.
 Doe

 A recent case concerning the ATS was John Doe I, et al. v.
 Nestle, which was heard by the Supreme Court on December 1, 2020, and decided June 17, 2021.
 Consolidated with Cargill, Inc. v.
 Doe, the case alleges that Nestlé and Cargill aided and abetted forced child labour in the Ivory Coast in connection with the harvesting of cocoa.
 The applicability of the ATS was interpreted by each circuit individually, with the Ninth and Fourth Circuits in support of investigating Nestle's liability, while the Second Circuit maintained that the Statute did not apply to corporate liability.
 In an 8–1 decision, the Supreme Court ruled that the U.S. federal judiciary lacked jurisdiction over the case due to neither corporate defendant having sufficient connections to the U.S. beyond "mere corporate presence".

 The Nestle/Cargill ruling was assessed by international legal jurists as narrowing the scope of the ATS while failing to clarify whether or how corporate defendants may be liable under it.
 While the Court rejected "general corporate activity", such as the making of operational decisions, as insufficient U.S.-based conduct to establish jurisdiction under the Statute, it did not specify what activities or ties would meet the requirements.
-However, the Court rejected the defendants' argument to narrow the applicability of the ATS to abuses that take place on U.S. soil, and also disagreed with the Trump administration's amicus curiae brief asserting that there should be no aiding and abetting cause of action under the Statute.
+The Court rejected the defendants' argument to narrow the applicability of the ATS to abuses that take place on U.S. soil, and also disagreed with the Trump administration's amicus curiae brief asserting that there should be no aiding and abetting cause of action under the Statute.